 The Harvard Senior Executive Program is a unique opportunity to challenge conventional thinking, thought processes, and the values that drive leadership decisions.
-It’s an opportunity for senior level city and county managers and assistants to experience personal and professional renewal.
+It’s an opportunity for senior level city, county and town managers and assistants to experience personal and professional renewal.
 Participants step away from the daily routine for 3 weeks, engage their intellect and hearts with other executives in team efforts to resolve tough issues and renew the commitment to their life’s work.

 - At least three years of membership in ICMA.